 - Being a five-time Champion at the Schemitzun (Connecticut) World Championships

-- Getting a song honoring him and his dancing: Nimihito Awasis (Dancing Child) by the Northern Cree
+- Having a song and dance created in his honor: Nimihito Awasis (Dancing Child) by the Northern Cree

 Here's footage of Windy Boy battling Peanutt Roberts in 2018 at the Red Lake Independence Day Pow Wow.
-Obviously, Windy Boy won.
+Needless to say, Windy Boy won.